InvisibleMsg Logo

 Receiver Is Not on iMessage

-If the person you are texting uses Android, or has iMessage turned off, they will receive a plain SMS with no blur.
+If the person uses Android, or has iMessage turned off, they receive plain SMS with no blur.
 There is no workaround — Invisible Ink requires iMessage on both ends.

 Outdated iOS Version

 Invisible Ink requires iOS 10 or later.
 If either phone is running an old version, the feature may behave unexpectedly.
-Go to Settings → General → Software Update and install any available updates.
+Settings → General → Software Update and install any available updates.

 Quick Checklist Before Trying Again

-- ✓Reduce Motion is OFF in Accessibility settings.
+• Reduce Motion is OFF in Settings → Accessibility → Motion.

 Tips for Using Invisible Messages on iPhone

-- ›Test blank characters before sending — Paste the invisible character into Notes first to confirm it worked.
+• Test blank characters first Paste the invisible character into Notes first to confirm it worked.
 Some copy-paste flows on iPhone accidentally strip the character before you send.

-- ›Invisible Ink works on group chats too — You can send an Invisible Ink message to a group iMessage conversation.
+• Works in group iMessage chats You can send an Invisible Ink message to a group iMessage conversation.
 Everyone in the group has to tap the bubble individually to reveal the text.

 Frequently Asked Questions

 Yes.
 Invisible Ink works on iOS 26 exactly the same as previous versions.
 Press and hold the send arrow, open the Bubble tab, and select Invisible Ink.
-If it is not showing, check that Reduce Motion is turned off in Accessibility settings.
+If it is not showing, turn off Reduce Motion in Settings → Accessibility → Motion.

-No. Invisible Ink is an iMessage-only effect and requires both sender and receiver to be on iMessage (blue bubble).
+No. Invisible Ink is an iMessage-only effect.
 Android users receive the message as a plain SMS with no blur — the effect is completely lost on non-Apple devices.

 Yes.
 The steps on iPad are identical to iPhone.
-Open Messages, type your text, press and hold the send button, select the Bubble tab, and choose Invisible Ink.
-Both devices must be using iMessage (blue bubbles) for the effect to work.
+Open Messages, press and hold the send button, select the Bubble tab, and choose Invisible Ink.
+Both devices must be using iMessage (blue bubbles).

 The most common reason is Reduce Motion being turned on.
 Go to Settings → Accessibility → Motion → turn off Reduce Motion.
 Also confirm your message bubble is blue (iMessage), not green (SMS).